Firefund/bower-copy/README.md

 - `options` is a hash with parameters as its properties:
 	- `options.src` is the root `bower_components` directory.
 It defaults to `{PROJECT_DIR}/bower_components`.
 	- `options.dest` is the target directory, which will contain the main script files.
+	- `options.newer` if set to `true`, then only only copy the bower `main` file if it is newer than the corresponding file in in the target directory.
 - `callback` has an `err, results` signature, where `results` is an array of objects with `src` and `dest` properties -- one for each script copied.

 ###resolveComponents([componentDir,] callback)